-- In 2020, there were at least three currencies (Swiss Franc, Japanese Yen, Euro) with negative interest rates and perhaps two more (Croatian Kuna, Bulgarian Lev).
+- In 2022, there were at least three currencies (Swiss Franc, Japanese Yen, Euro) with negative interest rates.
 Using the fundamentals (inflation and real growth) approach, how would you explain negative interest rates? - How negative can rates get?
 (Is there a bound?) - Would you use these negative interest rates as risk free rates? - If no, why not and what would you do instead? - If yes, what else would you have to do in your valuation to be internally consistent?